-I’m not sure what it is about the colonial city of Valladolid that makes us as happy as it does.
-We’re still not sure how to pronounce it, Ba-ah-doe-leed, Va-jah-do-leed.
+I’m not sure what it is about the colonial city of Valladolid, Mexico that makes me as happy as it does.
+I’m still not sure how to pronounce it, Ba-ah-doe-leed, Va-jah-do-leed.
 When you ask people that originate from the area, everyone says it differently.

 There’s not a lot of things to do in Valladolid.
 You eat, you drink, you sleep.
 So what makes this Yucatan town a place that we’ve returned to several times now?

-We drove our motorcycle from Cozumel on our most recent visit, and Julien created a fun pueblo and cenote tour near Valladolid.
+On my latest trip, I created a fun pueblo and cenote tour near Valladolid.
 It was a full day excursion, stopping to take a ton of photos and swim in multiple cenotes.
-And we found a small cantina in the jungle where we ordered beers and a small bowl of guacamole.
+And I found a small cantina in the jungle to order beers and a small bowl of guacamole.

 Let’s check out the best things to do in Valladolid, Mexico and the surrounding area..

 - Visit the Churches in Valladolid

 - Swim in a Cenote

 - Indulge in the Smoked Meats of Temozon